 This week marks the beginning of autumn.
 Fall brings with it cooler nights and fires burning in the fireplace, hearty soups simmering on the stove for Sunday dinner, crisp air on evening walks with the dog, and cozy sweatshirts watching an afternoon of kids' soccer.

 Fall is a favorite season for many people, but it is also a great time to weatherproof your home for the upcoming winter season.
-It’s best to run through a series of checklists now while the weather is still pleasant, instead of waiting until the first frost strikes.
+It’s best to go through a series of checklists now while the weather is still pleasant, instead of waiting until the first frost strikes.

 Read on to learn more.